attogram/attogram/README.md

 [`[CHANGELOG]`](https://github.com/attogram/attogram/blob/master/CHANGELOG.md)
 [`[TODO]`](https://github.com/attogram/attogram/blob/master/TODO.md)

-The Attogram Framework provides developers a PHP skeleton starter site with content modules, file-based URL routing, IP-protected backend, user system, integrated SQLite database with web admin, Markdown parser, jQuery and Bootstrap.
+The Attogram Framework provides developers a PHP skeleton starter site with a content module system, file-based URL routing, IP-protected backend, Markdown parser, jQuery and Bootstrap.

+Core modules available to add an integrated SQLite database with web admin, user system, and more.

 After that, Attogram tries to stay out of your way while you do your thing!

-_Attogram now has modules!
-Updated docs coming soon..._

 ## More Info
 * Attogram Framework @ GitHub: https://github.com/attogram/attogram